Complete classification of the Dehn functions of Bestvina-Brady groups: Lower bounds

+The leftmost $a_1$-edges on the top and bottom sides, together with all the $a_1$-edges on the left and right sides, are oriented in such a way that the only possible $a_1$-corridors that do not pairwise intersect and do not intersect any $a_2$-corridors or $a_k$-corridors are bridges and half-annuli, respectively, as shown in \cref{fig:grid}. \end{proof}

-We showed that bridges look almost like a grid pattern in $D_n$ in the sense that $ \mathcal A $-bridges are parallel and do not intersect, and the same holds for $ \mathcal B $-bridges.
-As shown in \cref{fig:grid}, while an $\mathcal A$-bridge always crosses a $\mathcal B$-bridge at least once, it is possible that they cross multiple times.
+\cref{corridors-in-square} shows that bridges in $D_n$ look almost like a grid pattern, in the sense that $ \mathcal A $-bridges are parallel and do not intersect, and the same holds for $ \mathcal B $-bridges.
+Every $\mathcal A$-bridge crosses every $\mathcal B$-bridge at least once, and possibly multiple times, as shown in \cref{fig:grid}.
 Moreover, the half-annuli must stay ``close'' to the boundary, as they cannot cross a bridge: for example, the bottom half-annuli labelled by $b_1$ would need to cross a $b_1$-bridge, and the top ones would have to cross a $b_k$-bridge, and both are not allowed.
 This gives a complete description of the corridors inside $D_n$.

-Now we proceed to investigate the behaviour of the annuli; to this end, we introduce the following definition.
+We now proceed to investigate the behaviour of the annuli.
+To this end, we introduce the following definition.